jupyter/jupyter/docs/source/migrating.rst

 ``security/kernel-*.json``).
 Profiles could be used to switch between configurations of IPython. **Jupyter does not have profiles**.

-People could use commands like :command:`ipython notebook --profile demo` to set the profile for *both* the notebook server and the IPython kernel.
+People could use commands like ``ipython notebook --profile demo`` to set the profile for *both* the notebook server and the IPython kernel.
 This is no longer possible in one go with Jupyter, just like it wasn't possible in IPython 3 for any other kernels.
 If you wanted to change the